cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 nixos-rebuild switch
 ```

-Logout and try to log in to the server using the `admin` using the private key generated earlier.

 ## Conclusion

+With this configuration, we have improved the security of this firewall.
+What has been done so far:

+- Reduced the need to use the `root` account for certain tasks.
+- Divided our firewall into zones, making it easier to manage.
+- Created more granular control over the traffic on our server.
-This wraps up this subject.
-In the next part, it's time to install **POdman** and configure our **DNS Server** with Unbound on it.
+.
+In the next part, it is time to install **Podman** and configure our **DNS Server** with Unbound on it.
 - Part 4: [Podman and Unbound](/article/diy-linux-router-part-4-podman-unbound)